sadiqshifa/RMAS/README.md

 ## The live agents

-Five working compliance agents, running in a browser with no installation required.
-Four use live AI behind an optional, user-supplied API key (fallback mode by default); one — the HMDA Calculator — is deliberately pure deterministic logic with no AI component at all, since a coverage determination should have exactly one correct answer given its inputs.
+Three working AI-powered compliance agents, running in a browser with no installation required.

 ### Agent 1 — SCRA DMDC Integration (Type 1 + Type 4)